mohitCodz/Projects/README.md

 # C Projects
-- Tic Tac Toe (2 Player)
-- Tic Tac Toe with Computer
+- Tic Tac Toe 2 player & with computer ( user can select that he wanted to play as two player mode or with conputer )
 - Guess The Number Game
 - Grading System
 - Calculator